luiscoco/MicroServices_dotNET8_CRUD_WebAPI-AzureMongoDB/README.md

-# How to create a .NET8 WebAPI CRUD MongoDB Microservice
+# How to create a .NET8 WebAPI CRUD Azure CosmosDB for MongoDB Microservice

 The code for this example is available in this github repo: https://github.com/luiscoco/MicroServices_dotNET8_CRUD_WebAPI-AzureMongoDB